-Vision-language models (VLMs) and CLIP (Contrastive Language-Image Pre-training)[1] showed how image-text alignment and visual work.
-Multimodal large language model (LLM) architecture generalizes that into a product stack: modality encoders, projector design, fusion strategy, training recipe, serving cache, and safety boundary.
+Vision-language models (VLMs) and CLIP (Contrastive Language-Image Pre-training)[1] showed how image-text alignment and visual token budgets work.
+Multimodal large language model (LLM) architecture generalizes that into a system stack: modality encoders, connector design, fusion strategy, training recipe, serving cache, and safety boundary.

-This design chapter explains how encoders, projection layers, shared representations, and product constraints align text, images, audio, and other signals into one reasoning system.
+This design chapter explains how encoders, connectors, shared representations, and operational constraints align text, images, audio, and other signals into one reasoning system.

 For a model to answer from those inputs, it needs a trained interface between modality features and its language path.
 This is the core of multimodal large language model (LLM) design: deciding what visual or audio evidence is encoded, what is compressed, and how the decoder can use it.

-Think of a multimodal model like an operations desk that merges signals from several systems into one case file.
+A multimodal model behaves like an operations desk that merges signals from several systems into one case file.

 Another way to picture this is evidence routing.
 The vision encoder turns image evidence into feature records.
 The language model already works with text token states.
-A connector makes image features consumable by the language path; it does not automatically prove that "damaged box" pixels and words are aligned or that the answer is grounded.
+A connector makes image features consumable by the language path; it doesn't automatically prove that "axis label" pixels and words are aligned or that the answer is grounded.
 Alignment and grounding must be trained and evaluated.

 Published multimodal systems include two useful patterns.
 Adapter-based models keep a strong modality encoder and text LLM, then learn a connector between them.
 BLIP-2 (Bootstrapping Language-Image Pre-training, version 2)[2] and LLaVA (Large Language-and-Vision Assistant)[3] are examples.
 Jointly trained multimodal stacks, such as PaLI (Pathways Language and Image)[4] and Gemini[5], optimize more of the multimodal stack together on multimodal mixtures.